paytunia/api-documentation/README.md

 **Response**

-A quote JSON object is returned.
+The quote as it was when the payment was requested is returned.

 **Example request :** `GET /api/v1/quotes/3a7bc1b2-9b7e-4dc3-9ffc-b3c08962ff4d/pay`